Off the beaten track...

 "Ensemble PHOENIX: for the ones looking for baroque programs with originality and quality."
 Yedioth Aharonoth

 High standards and a commitment to quality and excellence are the trade-mark of PHOENIX.
 The ensemble started its activities on September 3, 1998, and its concert debut in May 1999 was already hailed as "a red-letter day for Israel’s musical life" (The Jerusalem Post).
 Since then, PHOENIX's work has been described as "masterful, remarkable, unconventional, fascinating, exciting, enchanting, refreshing, refined, exquisite, unique, superb, expressive, magical, imaginative, terrific, sensitive, outstanding, stunning, humorous, joyful, defying classification".
-Hear a bit of it on Youtube.
+See and hear a bit of it on Youtube.

 PHOENIX's unconventional programming presents to the public a repertoire off the beaten track, ranging from Medieval to Early Romantic music on period instruments.
 The ensemble was responsible for an impressive number of Israeli premieres, among them the staging of operas such as medieval The Play of Daniel, the baroque La Purpura de la Rosa, and the classical The Pirates, of the theatrical cantatas of Cristofaro Caresana, of the Mexican 17th century Misa Zapoteca and most recently of the extraordinary oratorios by Michelangelo Falvetti, Il Diluvio Universale andNabucco.
 Also in the theatrical vein, the ensemble presents Myrna Herzog's musical play Passion & Madness, featuring English 17h century music and texts, bridged by her own texts written in the same language and style.
 Most recently PHOENIX performed as a classical orchestra on period instruments, premiering Brazilian Composer Nunes Garcia’s Requiem from 1816.